Rocco Lo Presti: Biography

 In 1968, Lo Presti returned to Bardonecchia and married a compaesana in one of the most luxurious hotels in the city, the Grand Hotel Riky.
 Among the guests, the well-known American boss Frank Coppola (mobster) known as Frank Tree Fingers and the Gambinos of Cherry Hill, New Jersey.

 In December 1969 he was suspected as the instigator of the Timpano murder.
 At Exilles, along the Val di Susa provincial road, the body of Vincenzo Timpano from Grotteria, Calabria was found.
-He was killed by Giuseppe Oppedisano, his brother-in-law.
+He was killed by his brother-in-law Giuseppe Oppedisano, who in turn is a brother-in-law of Rocco Lo Presti.
 The body was sprinkled with gasoline and set on fire.
 The Alfa Romeo 1750 owned by Lo Presti was found at the scene of the crime.
 Oppedisano confessed, but he never revealed the motive.
 Lo Presti instead had an unassailable alibi.
 He was flying on a plane to southern Italy.

 In June 1970, just six months later, he was again suspected as the instigator of the D'Aguanno murder.
 The body of Luigi D'Aguanno was found in an abandoned landfill at Moncalieri, a professional fence just released from prison.
 Someone said he paid a tip to the police with his life.
 The police arrested for the murder, Carmine Messina on the car owned by Lo Presti.
 Also that time Lo Presti was flying on a plane bound for Calabria,but was acquitted of all charges.

-From laborer to "godfather" of Bardonecchia

-In 1970, Lo Presti began his rise in construction and entered into business relationships with the Sicilians.
-They were present for some time in Bardonecchia belonging to the Sicilian mafia families of Gambino, Di Maggio, Spatola and Inzerillo crime family of Passo di Rigano, a neighborhood in Palermo.
-Lo Presti very soon entered into business relations with the brothers Salvatore and Alfonso Gambino, direct cousins with the Gambinos of Cherry Hill, New Jersey, and distant cousins of the Gambino crime family of New York City, New York.
-They became his loyal employees in the recruitment and exploitation of labor building.
-He then joined in friendly relations with their cousin, the young Totuccio Salvatore Inzerillo, the future boss of Palermo, still early in his criminal career.